DarShabi/Web-Scraping-allrecipes/README.md

 Once you have updated the connection details, you can run the database_creation.py script to create the Recipes database and the necessary tables for the scraper.

+**Running the Code**

-Note that `sql_connection.py` is a necessary file that provides the `sql_connector()` function that connects to the MySQL database.
+*  `sql_connection.py` file is a necessary file that provides the `sql_connector()` function that connects to the MySQL database.
 Make sure that you have it in the same directory as `database_creation.py`.
+* The `database_creation.py` should be run locally before running the full file configuration, in order to set up the database on your computer.
+* ChatGPT API is not free, therefore the API KEY in the constants file will not work on all consoles, each user needs a unique key.